neonephos/community/technical_advisory_council/current_technical_advisory_council.md

 <img src="../assets/tac_logo.png" alt="TAC Logo" width="500"/>

 Welcome!
-Here you will find all necessary information regarding our sitting Technical Advisory Committee (TAC).
+Here you will find all necessary information regarding our Technical Advisory Committee (TAC).

 🚧This file is under active construction.
-All information displayed may be subject to change.
-Check back soon.🚧
+All information may change.
+Please check back soon.🚧

 ## Members